 - it has no outstanding charges in its charge register eg. no mortgages etc.

 - none of the officers of the company have outstanding ACRA summonses

 After receiving the strike-off application, ACRA will send a “striking-off notice” to the company at its registered office address, its directors at their residential address, and IRAS, within 14 days.
-A period of one month is given in the “striking-off notice” to anyone that may wish to raise any objection to application.
-After the expiry of this, a notification of the intention to strike this company off the registerthree3 months later will be made in the Government Gazette.
-Any interested person can still raise an objection to the application during these three months.
+A period of 30 days is given in the “striking-off notice” to anyone that may wish to raise any objection to the application.
+After the expiry of this, a notification of the intention to strike this company off the register three to 60 days later will be made in the Government Gazette.
+Any interested person can still raise an objection to the application during these 60 days.